bancodobrasil/featws/README.md

 ### [featws-ui](https://github.com/bancodobrasil/featws-ui)

-The featws UI, which will consume the featwsAPI data and show the client
+The featws UI, which will consume the featws-API data and show the client

 ### [js-featws](https://github.com/bancodobrasil/js-featws)